rmorgan10/ArtifactSpy/README.md

 chmod +x ArtifactSpy
 ```

+As you work through images, `ArtifactSpy` will automatically download new data for you when you are running low, and when you finish it will automatically send your results to the HEP cluster database.
+Because it does a lot of this type of thing, you will have a much smoother experience if you configure your computer to get a Kerberos ticket from HEP.WISC.EDU to avoid having to enter your password frequently.
+Information on setting this up can be found [here](https://wp.physics.wisc.edu/computing/ssh/#passwordless)

+_Aside_: Do not set up ssh-keys on the HEP cluster to avoid entering your password.
+Use Kerberos.

 ## An Important Note

 The difference images you are presented when using `ArtifactSpy` are from comparing DES Y6 images to DES SV-Y5 images across the entire footprint.